liamkendall/bumble-bat/README.md

-# Praise be to the bumble-bat: the global importance of day vs. night pollination for flowering plants
+# Praise bee to the bumble-bat: the global importance of day vs. night pollination for flowering plants